EvictionLab/eviction-lab-website/content/updates/research/rising-rents-premature-death/index.md

 If paying an excess amount for rent can increase your chances of dying early, an eviction can be a fatal blow.
 We used the records of millions of eviction court cases filed between 2000 and 2016 to understand the impact of such events on renters’ health.
 Simply being threatened with an eviction—even when that case did not result in an eviction judgment—was associated with a 19% increase in mortality.
 Receiving an eviction judgment was associated with a 40% increase in the risk of death.

-{{< pullquote "Paying a smaller share of income toward rent—or seeing that share drop over time—reduces your risk of dying" >}}
+{{< pullquote "Paying a smaller share of income toward rent—or seeing that share drop over time—reduces your risk of dying." >}}

 Most evictions occurred within highly marginalized renter populations where mortality rates were already very high.
 However, even when we restricted our analyses to the most disadvantaged renters—those estimated to be at highest risk of experiencing an eviction—we still found that eviction was associated with a significant increase in mortality.